Factory activity growth slows in Asia, Europe and U.S. in November

 Annual euro zone inflation fell to 0.3 percent in November, firmly in the ECB's deflation "danger zone", and as oil prices sank to its lowest in over five years on Monday with the industrial bellwether copper not far behind, there are few reasons to expect any meaningful pick-up.

-Both U.S. crude oil and Brent have now fallen for five straight months, the longest losing streak since the 2008 financial crisis and the rout has spread to gold and silver prices while the U.S. dollar rose to seven-year peaks against the yen.
+Both U.S. crude oil CLc1 and Brent LCOc1 have now fallen for five straight months, the longest losing streak since the 2008 financial crisis and the rout has spread to gold and silver prices while the U.S. dollar rose to seven-year peaks against the yen JPY=.

 However, British manufacturing activity unexpectedly picked up a little speed as domestic demand offset falling exports from Europe and emerging markets.